ApollonGT/mc-2022-konioris/phases.md

-In this document we will write down the phases of this project!
+In this document we write down the phases of this project!

 # Sections